Class 10 (Y4)

 Children are expected to read daily at home.
 Reading books and reading records need to be in school every day.
 Books will be changed on a Monday, Wednesday and Friday.
 Please make sure reading records are signed by an adult every time your child reads at home.
 If a child's reading record is signed at least 3 times a week they will be rewarded with raffle tickets for the reading at home draw.

-Homework this year will be set online via Microsoft Teams for Education.
+Homework this year will be set online via Microsoft Teams for Education or IXL.
 Tasks will be set every Friday and will need to be handed in by Wednesday.
-To access Microsoft Teams, please visit www.office.com and sign in, then press the 'Teams' button.

 At the end of each half-term, children will be given a learning task.
 This must be completed and handed back in on the first day back after the holidays.

 Class 10's weekly spelling test is on a Friday.
-A new list of spellings to practise will be given to take home every week and will also be uploaded to Microsoft Teams.
+A new list of spellings to practise will be given to take home every week and will also be uploaded to Spelling Frame.

 P.E is every Tuesday and Thursday.
-Please make sure your child has their P.E kit (including trainers) labelled and in school.
+On these days, please make sure your child comes dressed in their school PE kit.
 PE is being taught outside (no matter the weather) so children will need black jogging pants and a waterproof coat in addition to their usual PE kit.

 What are we learning?